ammeyjohn/OpenTrends/OpenTrends.md

 * [mapbox.js](https://github.com/mapbox/mapbox.js)
 * [geojson](https://github.com/mapbox/geojson.io) (**MIT**)
 * [Leaflet](http://leafletjs.com/) - Leaflet is a modern open-source JavaScript library for mobile-friendly interactive maps.
 It is developed by Vladimir Agafonkin with a team of dedicated contributors.
 Weighing just about 33 KB of JS, it has all the features most developers ever need for online maps.
 Leaflet is designed with simplicity, performance and usability in mind.
 It works efficiently across all major desktop and mobile platforms out of the box, taking advantage of HTML5 and CSS3 on modern browsers while still being accessible on older ones.
 It can be extended with a huge amount of plugins, has a beautiful, easy to use and well-documented API and a simple, readable source code that is a joy to contribute to.
+* [PDF.js](https://github.com/mozilla/pdf.js) (**Apache v2.0**) - PDF.js is Portable Document Format (PDF) viewer that is built with HTML5.
+PDF.js is community-driven and supported by Mozilla Labs.
+Our goal is to create a general-purpose, web standards-based platform for parsing and rendering PDFs.
+* [Popcorn.js](http://popcornjs.org/) (**MIT**) - Popcorn.js is Mozilla's HTML5 video and media library for the open web.
+It allows web developers, filmmakers, artists, designers and others to easily create timeline based web productions.
+Popcorn.js helps simplify media API and implementation differences between browsers and includes a powerful event system and a rich plugin architecture and plugins.
+* [scrollReveal.js](http://julianlloyd.me/scrollreveal/) (**MIT**) - A simple way to create and maintain how elements fade in, triggered when they enter the viewport.

 ### Framework ###
 * [jQuery](http://jquery.com/) (**MIT**) - jQuery is a fast, small, and feature-rich JavaScript library.
 It makes things like HTML document traversal and manipulation, event handling, animation, and Ajax much simpler with an easy-to-use API that works across a multitude of browsers.
 With a combination of versatility and extensibility, jQuery has changed the way that millions of people write JavaScript.